kg-construct/rml-io/section/target-vocabulary.md

 #### Encoding formats

-Each Logical Target MAY describe the encoding format to use when exporting RDF triples to a Target.
+Each Target MAY describe the encoding format to use when exporting RDF triples to a Target.
 Several encoding formats are defined by the `enc`
 namesapce: